Some facts about neonicotinoids

 The measure was based on a risk assessment of the European Food Safety Authority (EFSA) in 2012.
 It prohibits the use of these three neonicotinoids in bee-attractive crops (including maize, oilseed rape and sunflower) with the exception of uses in greenhouses, of treatment of some crops after flowering and of winter cereals.
 At the same time, the applicants of the three substances were obliged to provide further data (so-called "confirmatory information") for each of their substances in order to confirm the safety of the uses still allowed.

-Following the assessment of this confirmatory information by EFSA of clothianidin, imidacloprid and thiamethoxam, the currently still possible outdoor usage can no longer be considered safe due to the identified risks to bees.
-Therefore, the Commission services prepared three proposals to completely ban the outdoor uses of the three active substances.
+Following the assessment of this confirmatory information by EFSA of clothianidin, imidacloprid and thiamethoxam, the remaining outdoor uses could no longer be considered safe due to the identified risks to bees.
+Therefore, the Commission services prepared in 2017 three proposals to completely ban the outdoor uses of the three active substances.

 - Regulation restricting the use of imidacloprid